nevesgil/ml_puc_back_model/README.md

 Obs: By the end of the use, please use ```docker-compose down``` on the terminal.

-The image, dependencies and whatever needed is already set.
+The image, dependencies and whatever needed are already set.

 After this, you may access the app on port 8501.